 Landscape views during Train Ride to Araku Valley

 Watch out for some beautiful landscape of the hills and Araku valley.

 APTDC runs a Rail cum Road package that takes you on Araku Valley train and brings you back by bus after covering major attractions.
-They even serve you breakfast and tea in the train.
-While a guide gives you the tit bits on the train and the region.
+They even serve you breakfast and tea on the train.
+While a guide gives you the titbits on the train and the region.
 You have the option to come back the next day too…

 As and when the train halts for the passage of goods trains carrying coal, the Samosa vendors make some brisk business.

 Get a glimpse of the landscape, watch our video of the Train ride at the beginning of this post.
 Do not miss below-listed attractions in and around Visakhapatnam.
 Plan your travel accordingly & make the most of it.

 Watch our video find seasonal beautiful waterfalls en route, by the Borra Caves, and near Araku Valley town to explore.
 Kartiki Waterfall is near Borra Caves and the Dumbriguda waterfall is near the Araku Valley town.